kktse/kktse.github.io/_posts/2023-05-14-front-steering-analysis-ek20r.markdown

 sent up the steering column.

-While competition vehicle steering systems are designed to maximize the grip potential of the tires while relaying as much useful information to the driver as possible, the Honda Civic EK and Honda Integra DC2 platforms are fundamentally economy car designs.
+While competition vehicle steering systems are designed to maximize the grip potential of the tires while relaying as much useful information to the driver, the Honda Civic EK and Honda Integra DC2 platforms are fundamentally economy car designs.

 For those of us who want to use these platforms for competition purposes, we need to understand what this means.
-Our method of choice to study the suspension design is with simulation.
+Our method of choice is to use simulation.
 Simulation provides us with repeatable, objective measures that we can use to evaluate the performance of the design.

 Our discussion today focuses on the steering kinematics of a modified 2000 Honda Civic EK hatchback.
 We will look at the kinematic influences of steering